Maria Tyakina

 I was born in a small town in the central part of Russia.
-10 years ago I moved to The Hague, The Netherlands where I now live and work
+10 years ago, I moved to The Hague, the Netherlands, where I now live and work.

 I grew up in a remote area, where art was a rarity.
 So my first experience with art would come from books and film.
 The first museum I visited was of a local artist who worked with stone and wood.
 He worked the big pieces of wood and stone into bodily images.
 It was a beautiful union of nature and human labor.